willfurnass/sheffield_hpc/bessemer/software/apps/R.rst

 which is the easyconfig that shipped with EasyBuild 4.2.2 minus any of the configuration to install 765 packages from CRAN (i.e. just base R was installed).

+NOTE: all R versions patched to address the CVE vulnerability using R-4.x_fix-CVE-2024-27322.patch